pierre-vigier/Perl6-Math-Matrix/README.md

 ### norm

+    A norm is a single number, which is an abstraction to the concept of size.

     my $norm = $matrix.norm( );           # euclidian norm (L2, p = 2)
     my $norm = ||$matrix||;               # operator shortcut to do the same my $norm = ‖ $matrix ‖;               # unicode op shortcut